DOJ expands review of the Google-Fitbit deal

 In a development that could delay the merger, the New York Post reported that the antitrust division of the Department of Justice has expanded its probe of the deal.
 The Department of Justice is concerned about how the deal could impact people’s privacy.

 Fitbit’s fitness devices collect people’s health information.
 People use Fitbit devices to track their workouts and monitor their heart rate.
 There are concerns that Google could tap into Fitbit’s vast health data for its advertising business.
-Although Google and Fitbit have clearly stated that data wouldn’t be used in that manner, regulators aren’t taking the companies at their word.
+Although Google and Fitbit have clearly , regulators aren’t taking the companies at their word.

 We don’t know how long the Department of Justice will take to conclude the review.
 Also, we don’t know how the regulator will address privacy concerns.
 As a result, there’s more uncertainty surrounding the Google-Fitbit deal.
 European regulators are also concerned about the deal.